 What Measure Is a Non-Human?: A recurring theme.
 There are multiple quests that ask you to decide whether ghouls/androids/slaves/mutants/people trapped in a Lotus-Eater Machine Are People Too (with the Karma Meter almost always falling on the side of "yes they are"); the two most powerful factions on either side of the coin are distinctly human-chauvinist, although the Enclave have an AI for a leader and the Brotherhood employ a high-ranking cyborg.
 The Enclave plan to use the modified FEV to kill all "meta-humans" with even the slightest degree of mutation.

-Three Dog often says "Ghouls are people too", which can either be ignored by the player or not, but even he admits that Feral Ghouls are mindless zombies, going so far as to say "So kill as many as you damn well please".
+Three Dog often says "Ghouls are people too", which can either be ignored by the player or not, but even he admits that Feral Ghouls are dangerous to everybody, going so far as to say "So kill as many as you damn well please".

 The Replicated Man quest is about an android, and both his pursuer and "helper" give reasons on why or why not he's human.